Click on the links for full descriptions. (Links open in new window.)

 Old but still good news

-Our summer tour of shows has run its circuit, and it's time for the Maryland Renaissance Festival to start its 39th season of 9 weekends, from August 29-October 25.
+The Maryland Renaissance Festival is in full swing for its 39th season of 9 weekends, from August 29-October 25.
+It's our 32nd year in the festival.
 We've just updated the special Shakespearean version of our catalog, which now has 40 pages of iambic pentameter verses describing our products.
-You can read the whole issue (click on the miniature cover), and if you're in or near Maryland, come visit Ye Olde Gamery and partake of the whole wonderful 16th century merriment.
+You can read the whole issue here (click on the miniature cover), and if you're in or near Maryland, come visit Ye Olde Gamery and partake of the whole wonderful 16th century merriment.

 2015 Doris Championships